 \keywords{Monte Carlo methods; Metropolis algorithm; factorized Metropolis filter; long-range interactions; spin glasses}

-Markov-chain Monte Carlo methods (MCMC) have proven to be powerful tools in many branches of science and engineering \cite{Ceperley_1995,Frenkel_1996,Landau_2000, Opplestrup_2006,Rogers_2006,Robert_2001,Liu_2001,Glasserman_2004}.
+Markov-chain Monte Carlo methods (MCMC) are powerful tools in many branches of science and engineering \cite{Ceperley_1995,Frenkel_1996,Landau_2000, Opplestrup_2006,Rogers_2006,Robert_2001,Liu_2001,Glasserman_2004}.
 For instance, MCMC plays a crucial role in the recent success of AlphaGo \cite{AlphaGo}, and appears as a keystone of the potential next deep learning revolution \cite{Neal_1996,Ghahramani_2015}.
 To estimate high-dimensional integrals, MCMC generates a chain of random configurations, called samples.
 The stationary distribution is typically a Boltzmann distribution and the successive moves depend on the induced energy changes.
-Despite a now long history, the most successful and influential MCMC algorithm remains the founding Metropolis algorithm \cite{Metropolis_1953} for its generality and ease of use, ranked one of the top 10 algorithms in the 20th century \cite{Dongarra_2000}.
+Despite a now long history, the most successful and influential MCMC algorithm remains the founding Metropolis algorithm \cite{Metropolis_1953} for its generality and ease of use, ranked as one of the top 10 algorithms in the 20th century \cite{Dongarra_2000}.

-The Metropolis algorithm has however two major limitations.
-First, nearby samples can be highly correlated and, around phase transition, simulation efficiency drops quickly as system size $N$ increases.
+The Metropolis algorithm has, however, two major limitations.
+First, nearby samples can be highly correlated and, around the phase transition, the simulation efficiency drops quickly as the system size $N$ increases.
 Second, an attempted move requires calculating the induced total energy change, leading to expensive computational complexities of up to O$(N)$ for systems with long-range interactions.
 This issue is also very acute in machine learning, where likelihood evaluations \cite{Bardenet_2015} scale with the number of data points.
-Enormous efforts have been devoted to circumventing the two limitations.